This guide describes a set of teaching practices that have been found to improve student achievement by making instruction explicit.

 • Supplement this first worked example with others that gradually introduce different elements of the task or alternative ways of completing it.
 Ensure that each new worked example presents only one new point at a time.

-• Remove scaffolding as students become more proficient in a task.
-This means removing steps from worked examples and replacing worked examples with independent problem solving as your students become more expert4.
+• Remove scaffolding as students become more proficient at a task.
+This means removing steps from worked examples and replacing worked examples with independent problem-solving as your students become more expert.4

 Students retain knowledge and skills when practice is deliberate and purposeful.